ABHINAB-CHHETRI/ABHINAB-CHHETRI/README.md

 I'm a third-year Computer Science student from Nepal,I find **system programming** and **low-level coding** fun.
 I diver into the rabbit hole of **Linux** in my free time.
 I loop up to **Terry A. Davis** (creator of TempleOS) and **LocalThunk** (solo dev of Balatro).
 Don't underestimate power of simple, purposeful code.

-Check out my repositories to see my latest projects!
+Check out my repositories to see my latest projects! (!! making my own shell in LUA - BEER_shell)

 > "Code is binary art when it's made just for the fun of it."
 ---